Persika Karanganyar

-Persatuan Sepakbola Indonesia Karanganyar, commonly known as Persika Karanganyar, is an Indonesian football club based in Karanganyar Regency, Central Java, Indonesia, and currently play in Liga 3.
+Persatuan Sepakbola Indonesia Karanganyar, commonly known as Persika Karanganyar, is an Indonesian football club based in Karanganyar Regency, Central Java.
+They set to compete in Liga Nusantara from 2025–26, the third tier of Indonesian football after promotion from Liga 4.

 History

-Persika Karanganyar was established on 1965, before changing its name to Persika Karanganyar, the club was originally named Persatuan Sepakbola Makam or PSM.
-There were two names who at that time led the Karanganyar Regency. namely Daisman who led from February 1965 to August 1965 and Drs Harun Al Rasyid led from September 1965 to October 1965.
+Persika Karanganyar was established in 1965, before changing its name to Persika Karanganyar, the club was originally named Persatuan Sepakbola Makam or PSM.
+There were two names who at that time led the Karanganyar Regency namely Daisman who led from February 1965 to August 1965 and Harun Al Rasyid led from September 1965 to October 1965.